chatox/networks-science-course/practicum/ps04_ipython_data_management.md

 **Note 1:** a list `c` that is the union of two lists `a,b` can be computed in Python with `c = list(set(a) | set(b))`.

-**Note 2:** if you go for the extra points, you have 24 hours after the end of this session to deliver.
-If later you deliver just the standard solution (without grouping), the standard penalty for late delivery will apply.

 # References

 Goh, K. I., Cusick, M. E., Valle, D., Childs, B., Vidal, M., & Barabási, A. L. (2007).
 [The human disease network](http://www.pnas.org/content/104/21/8685).
 Proceedings of the National Academy of Sciences, 104(21), 8685-8690.